Skip to Content

 What is Police Misconduct?

-Police misconduct involves a law enforcement officer (or officers) engaging in violent or other illegal behavior under the “color of law” and resulting in one or more civil rights violations.
-Our firm litigates cases against those police officers, sheriffs, and other law enforcement officials who have violated an individual’s rights to be free from excessive force and unlawful seizures, to receive due process under the law, and to freely exercise their First Amendment rights.
+Police misconduct involves a law enforcement officer (or officers) engaging in violent or other illegal behavior under the “color of law, " resulting in one or more civil rights violations.
+Our firm prosecutes cases against those police officers, sheriffs, and other law enforcement officials who have violated an individual’s rights to be free from excessive force and unlawful seizures, to receive due process under the law, and to exercise their First Amendment rights freely.

 Police brutality is a civil rights violation in which law enforcement officers use undue or excessive force against an individual.
-Depending on the circumstances, an officer of the law may use reasonable physical force to diffuse an incident or apprehend an individual, but that physical force must cease once the need for force no longer exists.
+Depending on the circumstances, an officer of the law may use reasonable physical force to diffuse an incident or apprehend an individual.
+Still, that physical force must cease once the need for force no longer exists.

 Read about Wisner Baum’s lawsuit on behalf of a peaceful protester against the LAPD, alleging officers shot him in the head with a rubber bullet, causing him severe injuries.

 Unfortunately, this is not always how things go, especially in low-income neighborhoods and within communities of color.
-Often times, instances of police misconduct arise where law enforcement officials are called to respond to issues for which they are not qualified, such as mental health crises, domestic disputes, and to address issues with individuals experiencing homelessness.
+Often, instances of police misconduct arise where law enforcement officials are called to respond to issues for which they are not qualified, such as mental health crises and domestic disputes, and to address issues with individuals experiencing homelessness.

 Wisner Baum stands in solidarity with protesters peacefully exercising their constitutional rights.
 We are committed to holding accountable law enforcement agencies and officers who have engaged in police brutality against members of the communities they swore to serve and protect.
 We support a call-to-action to end systemic racism and militarized policing.